Kingdom (British TV series): Production

 Location filming is primarily based in Swaffham.
 Filming of the first series began on 10 July 2006 and was scheduled for 12 weeks.
 Shooting also took place in nearby Hunstanton, Holkham, Thetford and Dereham.
-Beach and harbour scenes were shot at Wells, as well as the lifeboat station being used for that of Market Shipborough.
+Beach and harbour scenes were shot at Wells-next-the-Sea, as well as the lifeboat station being used for that of Market Shipborough.
 Fry recommended Swaffham to the producers, citing market towns as "more revealing of what Britain is like than a city is."
 Locations used within Swaffham include Oakleigh House (as the offices of Kingdom and Kingdom) and the Greyhound pub (renamed "The Startled Duck"), among others.
 The producers noted that Oakleigh House was ideal for the offices as there was an "authenticity" of opening the door straight onto the market square, instead of a transition from studio to location footage.

 First-series scenes featuring Fry driving an Alvis TE 21 were placed in jeopardy when the actor was caught speeding in May 2006.
 His counsel successfully postponed the hearing until December, allowing filming to resume unaffected (Fry was eventually banned from driving for six months).
 The first two episodes were directed by Robin Sheppard, the third and fourth by Metin Hüseyin and the final two by Sandy Johnson.
 A making-of special was filmed for the ITV3 Behind the Scenes strand and was broadcast on 27 May 2007, immediately following the end of episode six on ITV.

 Filming of the second series was scheduled in two blocks: the first—directed by Andrew Grieve—ran from 2 July to 11 August and the second—directed by Edward Hall—from 20 August to 29 September.
 Shooting was again based in Swaffham.
 Norris took a break from filming in August to give birth to her daughter, returning to the set to complete her scenes in September.

 Series 3 commenced filming in July 2008.
 Scenes were filmed on Holkham beach featuring the Blues and Royals of the Household Cavalry, who have been based in nearby Watton.
 During September, scenes set in Stockport, Greater Manchester, were filmed in King's Lynn and Halifax.
 Shooting concluded at the end of the month.
 Edward Hall returned to direct three episodes.